Warders’ jobs are hard labour

 Last week, nine warders suffered a suspected gang-related attack at Drakenstein prison, near Paarl in the Western Cape.

-The Department of Justice and Correctional make essay Services reported in its 2013/2014 annual report that 682 of its 41825 staff members had been injured on duty that year.
+The Department of Justice and Correctional Services reported in its 2013/2014 annual report that 682 of its 41825 staff members had been injured on duty that year.
 Two died and 10 were permanently disabled.

 Officers told researchers of hot porridge being thrown at a warder and another official hit with a padlock when opening a cell.